datagovuk/dgu-vagrant-puppet/README.md

 ## Suggested system requirements

+data.gov.uk runs on a single machine specified as follows:

 * 24GB RAM
 * 8 cores
 * 200GB disc

+We've done little testing or optimising, so you may well get away with a lot less.

+For single-user testing, you can run it in less. e.g. we run it on dev VMs with 8 GB RAM.

 ## 1. Machine preparation & CKAN install